-- Some parents may share information about themselves with other parents as well as with the staff; we cannot be held responsible if information is shared by those parents whom the person has 'confided' in. - Information shared between parents in a discussion or training group is usually bound by a shared agreement that the information is confidential to the group and not discussed outside of it.
-We not responsible should that confidentiality be breached by participants. - We inform parents when we need to record confidential information beyond the general personal information we keep (see our Children's Records Policy and Privacy Notice) for example with regard to any injuries, concerns or changes in relation to the child or the family, any discussions with parents on sensitive matters, any records we are obliged to keep regarding action taken in respect of child protection and any contact and correspondence with external agencies in relation to their child. - Wekeep all records securely (see our Children's Records Policy and Privacy Notice). - Information is kept in a manual file, or electronically.
+- Most things that happen between the family, the child and the setting are confidential.
+In exceptional circumstances information is shared, for example with other professionals or possibly social care or the police. - Information shared with other agencies is done in line with our Information Sharing Policy. - We aim to always check whether parents regard the information they share with us to be confidential or not. - Some parents may share information about themselves with other parents as well as with the staff; we cannot be held responsible if information is shared by those parents whom the person has 'confided' in. - Information shared between parents in a discussion or training group is usually bound by a shared agreement that the information is confidential to the group and not discussed outside of it.
+We not responsible should that confidentiality be breached by participants. - We inform parents when we need to record confidential information beyond the general personal information we keep (see our Children's Records Policy and Privacy Notice) for example with regard to any injuries, concerns or changes in relation to the child or the family, any discussions with parents on sensitive matters, any records we are obliged to keep regarding action taken in respect of child protection and any contact and correspondence with external agencies in relation to their child. - We keep all records securely (see our Children's Records Policy and Privacy Notice). - Information is kept in a manual file, or electronically.
 Our staff may also use a computer to type reports, or letters.
 Where this is the case, the typed document is deleted from the PC and only the hard copy kept. - Where it is helpful to keep an electronic copy, we download it onto a disc, labelled with the child's name and kept securely in the child's file.
 [No documents are kept on the hard drive.
-This is because the settings' PC's do not have facilities for confidential user folders. - Our staff discuss children's general progress and well being together in meetings, but more sensitive information is restricted to our manager and the child's key person, and is shared with other staff on a need to know basis. - We do not discuss children with staff who are not involved in the child's care, nor with other parents or anyone else outside of the setting. - Our discussions with other professionals take place within a professional framework and not on an informal or ad-hoc basis. - Where third parties share information about an individual; our practitioners and managers check if it is confidential, both in terms of the party sharing the information and of the person whom the information concerns.
+This is because the settings' PC's do not have facilities for confidential user folders.

+- Our staff discuss children's general progress and wellbeing together in meetings, but more sensitive information is restricted to our manager and the child's key person, and is shared with other staff on a need to know basis. - We do not discuss children with staff who are not involved in the child's care, nor with other parents or anyone else outside of the setting. - Our discussions with other professionals take place within a professional framework and not on an informal or ad-hoc basis. - Where third parties share information about an individual; our practitioners and managers check if it is confidential, both in terms of the party sharing the information and of the person whom the information concerns.